reimundreyes/Dice-Rolling-Game.py/README.md

 to earn points.
 The game demonstrates the use of variables, user input, loops, conditional statements, and random number generation.

-## Student Information
-**Name:** Reimund Philip A. Reyes
-**Course & Section:** BS IT 1-A

 ## Installation
-Ensure Python 3.6 or higher is installed on your system.
+1. Ensure Python 3.6 or higher is installed on your system.
-You can download it from here: https://www.python.org/downloads/
+2. You can download it from here: https://www.python.org/downloads/
+3. If you encounter issues with character display, ensure your terminal supports UTF-8 encoding.

 This program does not require any external libraries.
 All required modules are included with Python by default.